 FLIGHTS AND TRAVEL INFORMATION The start / end point for these rides is San Carlos de Bariloche in Argentina.
-The first and last nights of the Alto Chubut Ride are spent in Bariloche so you can arrive any time on day 1; depart any time on day 8.
+The first and last nights of the Alto Chubut Ride are spent in Bariloche so you can arrive any time on day 1; depart any time on day 9.
 For stays at El Sapucai you will need to arrive Bariloche the day before 'day 1' / depart the day after 'day 4' of your program.
 From Buenos Aires there are 4 or 5 flights a day to Bariloche with Aerolineas Argentinas or LATAM (NB most depart from the Domestic Jorge Newbury city airport which is across town from the International Ezeiza airport).
 Another option is to take an overnight bus from Buenos Aires to Bariloche.
 These are convenient, safe and comfortable with flat-bed seats and there is an extensive bus network; the journey takes about 18 hours.
-British Airways have direct International flights between London and Buenos Aires.
-Iberia, LATAM and Aerolineas Argentinas, all fly to Buenos Aires and Santiago via Madrid and you can also fly via Europe (eg Air France or Lufthansa) or via the USA.
+British Airways have International flights from London and Buenos Aires (touching down in Rio de Janeiro but no change of plane).
+Iberia, LATAM and Aerolineas Argentinas, all fly to Buenos Aires and Santiago via Madrid and you can also fly via Europe (eg Air France or Lufthansa) or via Brazil, Colombia or the USA.
 Flight costs from the UK will start from about £950 economy return although airfares vary depending on availability and how far in advance you book.
 Please contact us for more flight information.
 GENERAL VISA & HEALTH INFORMATION (NB this is a brief outline - further information will be sent to you if you make a confirmed booking) Visas If you hold a full British Passport and are visiting Argentina for less than 3 months, you do not need to arrange a visa in advance although visa requirements are always subject to change and you should always check up to date requirements before you travel.
 Health No inoculations are required as a condition of entry to Argentina from the UK and Europe.
-The Hospital for Tropical Diseases in London recommends that you ensure you are up to date Tetanus and Hepatitis A. Hepatitis B, Rabies and Typhoid may also be recommended in some circumstances.
+The TravelHealthPro website (NaTHNaC) recommends that you are up to date Tetanus and Hepatitis A. Hepatitis B, Rabies and Typhoid may also be recommended in some circumstances.
 If you are not up to date with these you should visit your GP or a travel clinic about 4 weeks before departure.
-(DRAFT 21/10/2023)
+(DRAFT 10/10/2024)